jvesche20/OSC/re_OSC/readme.txt

-This addon is made by RE RE.
+This addon is made by Jacob.

 This addon comes with the On Screen console seen on script fodder.